Predicting heifer pregnancy rates from pre-mating weights

 Predicting pregnancy rate from body condition score

-If heifers cannot be weighed prior to calving then it is possible to estimate pregnancy rate from pre-calving body condition score (BCS).
+If heifers cannot be weighed prior to calving then it is possible to predict pregnancy rate from pre-calving body condition score (BCS).

 Table 4.The predicted pregnancy rates for Brahman first lactation heifers in different pre-calving body condition scores